joakimsk/thesis-master/README.md

-master_code
+thesis-master
 ===========

-Implementation for the master thesis due 17th of December 2015.
+Implementation for master thesis due 17th of December 2015, fulfilment of MSc in Technical Cybernetics at NTNU.

 Mainly developed on OS X 10.10.5, primary execution platform is Linux (Ubuntu 12.04).